Impact-Site-Verification: 20d348a4-134d-4fc5-af22-53bbab90616d

 • Larger, fixed, or expandable: DIY solar usually wins on cost per kWh and flexibility; use our calculator and cost-by-size guide to plan.

-Both approaches rely on the same fundamentals: daily energy use, peak sun hours, and days of autonomy for battery size.
+Both approaches rely on the same fundamentals: daily energy use, peak sun hours, days of autonomy for battery size, and inverter sizing so AC loads and surge fit your hardware.

 Frequently Asked Questions